 So delicious and simple!

-Hunter (age 10) commented that he thought, “All you need is Love” was a nice song.
-Paige chimed in that if Hunter began liking the Beatles, he would probably get teased at school.
-I explained to Paige that people should be allowed, and even encouraged to like all sorts of music!
+James (age 10) commented that he thought, “All you need is Love” was a nice song.
+Erin chimed in that if James began liking the Beatles, he would probably get teased at school.
+I explained to Erin that people should be allowed, and even encouraged to like all sorts of music!
 The broader your scope, the more you can relate with others.
 All sorts of music fills the world, it’s good to taste a spoonful of each genre as you go through your years of life.
 You have to give it a good chance to sink in and decide if it’s for your listening pleasure, or not.
 Just then, “Here Comes the Sun” began to play.
 The kids lit up!

 “We know this song!”